 These are 2U high, rack mounting cases.
 Inputs, controls and individual XLR outputs are on the front.
 The rear has the power supply connection, expander outputs and, depending on model, a second power inlet and/or parallel connections to the input connectors on the front panel.

-The RC 3.5 -1 cable is intended for use between the mic or mic/line outputs of the splitters and expander units and recording equipment with 3.5mm jack inputs, microphone or line level, regardless of the stereo or mono configuration.
+RC 3.5-1 cable is intended for use between the mic or mic/line outputs of the splitters and expander units and recording equipment with 3.5mm jack inputs, microphone or line level, regardless of the stereo or mono configuration.
 The 3-pin female XLR contains electronic circuitry to provide level and impedance matching and DC blocking.
 The cable is 1.5m long.

-The RC 3.5 - 8 is an eight-way cable which provides eight channels of the same functionality and is 3 metres long.
+RC 3.5-8 is an eight-way cable which provides eight channels of the same functionality and is 3 metres long.
 It consists of an eight pair multi-pair cable, broken out into eight tails at each end.